NBallaney/ToDo/README.md

 # ToDo

-A ToDo web app created using React, Flask and SQLite.
+A ToDo web app created using React (flux architecture), Flask and SQLite.

+After cloning the repository, from the project's root directory, please run the following commands in the command line:

 <code>npm install</code>